 - How much money do you need?

-- How much are you prepared to dilute your shareholding?
+- How much are you prepared to dilute your ownership?

-If you need $1 million, but you only want to sell down 10% of your company, then the valuation is $10 million.
+If you need $1 million, but you only want to sell 10% of your business, then the valuation is $10 million.
 This approach makes sense but requires a lot of credibility in the marketplace.
-Rod Drury can pull it off, but it does take some chutzpah!
+Think of Dragons’ Den and be prepared to negotiate.

 Contact [email protected] for more information on how to be investment ready or contact your local NZTE office – they do have amazing resource.